oracle-livelabs/developer/visual-builder/standalone/create-pub-webapp/create-web-app/create-web-app.md

 ## Task 3: Create the Department and Employee business objects

 Let's now create the Department and Employee business objects.
-But instead of creating the business objects and fields one by one and importing data for them, you'll import a ZIP file that defines two business objects, their fields, and data all at once.
+But instead of creating the business objects and fields one by one and importing data for them, you'll import a ZIP file that defines the two business objects with their fields and data all at once.

 1. Click [this link](https://c4u04.objectstorage.us-ashburn-1.oci.customer-oci.com/p/EcTjWk2IuZPZeNnD_fYMcgUhdNDIDA6rt9gaFj_WZMiL7VvxPBNMY60837hu5hga/n/c4u04/b/livelabsfiles/o/oci-library/department-employee-bo.zip) and download the `department-employee-bo.zip` file.
 This ZIP file contains CSV files for the Department and Employee business objects.
 Feel free to review the contents.